Over 18 Years in the Arts Scene

 Abdo Development donated the use of the old Capital Children’s Museum complex for the 2004 Artomatic.
 The event had more than 1,000 participants and 40,000 visitors.
 Volunteers produced a unique CD of the best music presented at Artomatic.
 Artomatic 2004 also featured educational seminars on various art techniques, and an outdoor sculpture and graffiti art garden was included.

 Artomatic’s main event was held May 29-July 5 at Monument Realty’s just completed Silver Certified LEED nine story 275,000 Sq.
 Ft. building at 55 M Street, S.E., in D.C.’s Capitol Riverfront BID’s neighborhood.
 Artomatic’s main 2009 event, celebrating its 10th year anniversary, attracted a new record breaking 76,000 visitors.
 The 10th Anniversary Artomatic was bigger than ever!
-Over 1,000 visual artists exhibited and 600 performances were presented on nine floors that included visual art and four stages featuring music, dance, comedy, and theater performances.
+Over 1,200 visual artists exhibited along with 600 performances.
+All nine floors of the building were used with visual art and four stages featuring music, dance, comedy, and theatre performances.
 A film theater presented video and films throughout the event and street performances featured fire dancing and drum troupes.
 Workshops and seminars were held all month long as well as special events including the Washington Post’s Peeps diorama finalists, the Zombie Prom, Box Racing, body paint shows, and a no-holds-barred Art in Fashion Show.

-Artomatic expanded its reach beyond its single event with the Art of Change ball, held to celebrate the 2009 inauguration, and the Luck of the Draw, a Valentine’s weekend art event also held in the Capital Riverfront BID neighborhood with participation by the Velocity Condominiums, the Jefferson and Axiom Apartments owned by JPI.
+Also in 2009, Artomatic again expanded its reach beyond its single event with the Art of Change ball, held to celebrate the 2009 inauguration, and the Luck of the Draw, a Valentine’s weekend art event also held in the Capital Riverfront BID neighborhood with participation by the Velocity Condominiums, the Jefferson and Axiom Apartments owned by JPI.

 Artomatic had its signature main event in Crystal City, VA from May 18 – June 23 in a 380,000 square foot office building owned by Vornado/Charles E. Smith that was scheduled for demolition.
 This open-entry, free event featured the work of over 1000 visual artists, and over 300 performing artists scheduled in hundreds of performances throughout the event.
 In addition to listening to live performances and viewing painting, sculpture, photography, and the Washington Post’s Peeps diorama finalists, visitors were able to take advantage of a full calendar of events including a film series with over 100 films registered for the event, a fashion show, 60 lectures/workshops for adults, 35 programs for children, 6 Saturday marketplaces, 10 tours and a successful professional workshop series.
 Artomatic 2012 attracted more than 70,000 visitors.